 All of the above we have pondered just for fun.
 I do not even want to list the real life issues we have pondered for our clients because to do so might expose them.

 But it extends way beyond tort and privacy laws and most of what our China lawyers deal with for our IoT clients is similar to what we deal with for all of our China clients, “but on steroids.”

-What has been so surprising to us is how often IoT companies do not fully realize all of the IP they have a need to protect.
-Many times we have been told that “there are no IP issues because we are buying the hardware off the shelf.”
+What has been so surprising to us is how often IoT companies do not fully realize the full extent of the IP they need to protect.
+Many times our clients have been told us “there are no IP issues because we are buying the hardware off the shelf.”
 To which we often respond by pointing out that their software is what will distinguish their product from others and their software needs IP protections.
 For more on protecting IoT IP, check out China NNN Agreements and China Product Development Agreements, both of which we wrote this month with the Internet of Things squarely in mind.